- Home

 - Cardiovascular disease

-Your veterinarian will perform a full clinical examination of your pet and discuss his diet and history with you.
-Your veterinarian will auscultate the lungs and heart of your pet to determine his lung and cardiovascular health.
+As well as performing a full clinical examination of your pet, your veterinarian will auscultate the lungs and heart of your pet to determine his lung and cardiovascular health.
 The lung noises during respiration will assist your veterinarian in diagnosing the illness.

 - Bronchoscopy to visualise the bronchial tubes